darenliang/darenliang.com/content/demos/ffmpeg-wasm-youtube-downloader.md

 and [node-ytdl-core](https://github.com/fent/node-ytdl-core)) that allows you to download YouTube videos without the need to use [youtube-dl](https://youtube-dl.org/).

 To use this demo, you **must disable CORS** in your browser.
+I might implement a backend to proxy YouTube requests in the future, but currently the only way to get the demo working is to have CORS disabled.

-The easiest way is to install a web extension such as CORS Unblock.
+The easiest way to disable CORS is to install a web extension such as CORS Unblock.

 * Chrome: [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en)
 * Firefox: I don't think there is a way to disable CORS at the moment.
 Here is